-Talking not only involves use of words and sentences, but also incorporates other powerful communication attributes that significantly enhance the context, meaning and interpretation of the words and sentences used.
+Talking not only involves use of words and sentences, but also incorporates other powerful communication attributes that significantly enhance the context, meaning, emphasis and interpretation of the words and sentences used.

 This is the exact reason I simply cannot tell someone how to “write” joke — particularly one that would get laughs on stage.
 It would be no different than someone asking me what the best flip flops to use for jogging are.

 Think of it this way — what would I even begin to tell someone about “writing” jokes?
 Put an adjective here and an adverb there.
 Make sure you have a period here and a comma there.
 Oh, and don’t use a preposition like that.
 Whoops, you have a dangling particle there.